 How do I apply for a licence?

-Any person who lives within 200 metres of the property may submit a written objection to the City of Hobart within 14 days of the Mercury advertisement.
+Any person who lives within 200 metres of the property may submit a written objection to the City of Hobart within 14 days of The Mercury advertisement.

 What happens next?

-For more information please contact us on 03 6238 2182.
+For more information or advice please contact Council’s Animal Management Unit on 6238 2182.